anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-web-usability.md

 * Be able to apply these concepts in the next project deliverable (UI).

 ## Readings
-To achieve the basic learning objectives, you should read the following.
+To achieve the basic learning objectives, you can read the following.
 All of these readings are in *Don't Make Me Think!
 Revisited, by Steve Krug.* Note: this looks like a lot of reading, but the readings should go fast.

 * Chapter 1, "Don't make me think!
 Krug's First Law of Usability"
 * Chapter 2, "How we really use the Web: Scanning, satisficing, and muddling through"